abhave33/MailTriage-AI/README.md

 - Train a machine learning model for email classification
 - Integrate sentiment analysis
-- Deploy as a Streamlit or web-based AI inbox assistant
+- Deploy as a Streamlit or web-based AI inbox assistant (in the works...)

 ---